Last updated: 3/7/23 | March 7th, 2023

 If you can, try to visit between mid-morning and late afternoon so you can see the sunlight cascade throughout all the stained glass.

 Plaça de la Sagrada Familia, +34 932 080 414, sagradafamilia.org.
 Open April through September, Monday-Saturday 9am-8pm, and on Sundays, 10:30am-8pm (the rest of the year closing times are an hour or two earlier).
-Admission is 26 EUR for a basic ticket with an audio guide and 30 EUR for a ticket with a guided tour.
-Tickets are only available online.
+Skip-the-line tickets (with an audio guide) are 32 EUR.
 Book in advance as they disappear quickly.

 8. Explore La Boquería